AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/settings.md

 To read about what you can do with exclusions, write this in the command-line interface: `adguardvpn-cli site-exclusions -h`.

+Here are the main options:

+1.**add** adds specified exclusions

-To add an exclusion, enter this command: `adguardvpn-cli site-exclusions add %DOMAIN_NAME%`, where `%DOMAIN_NAME%` is the website that you want to add to exclusions.
+    Example: `adguardvpn-cli site-exclusions add`, where `%DOMAIN_NAME%` is the website that you want to add to exclusions.

 :::note